taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 *[Load firmware with the Nano power switch off and with correct FTDI driver via FTDI-FIO 6-pin breakout adapter (https://www.sparkfun.com/products/9873), or; also [perhaps possible??] via recharging mini-USB port.
 See http://www.ftdichip.com/FTDrivers.htm.*]

-**See https://github.com/Safecast/SafecastBGeigie for detailed instructions on firmware system setup]**
+**See on Setup System in the README.md at bottom of https://github.com/Safecast/SafecastBGeigie for detailed instructions]**

 # a) Build yourself
 ## Setup for Mac OS X